0rky/hydra_next/README.md

 ### ASSUMING THE DATA IS ALREADY IN THE CLUSTER

 Change directory to the cloned repo and run the following commands.
+Create the necessary output and result folders.

 To download the paired end reads from the cluster to perform QC
 ```